smartcontractkit/documentation/docs/Node Operators/running-a-chainlink-node.md

 > 🚧 Running Chainlink Node on Ganache
 >
-> Ganache is a mock testnet and it doesn't work with Chainlink because of that.
-To use the features of the network, you need to deploy your contract on a real environment: one of the testnets or mainnets.
-The full list of supported environments can be found [here](../link-token-contracts/).
+> Ganache is a mock testnet.
+Although you can run nodes on Ganache, it is not officially supported.
+Most node operators should use one of the supported [testnets](/docs/link-token-contracts/) for development and testing.

 #### Set the Remote DATABASE_URL Config